HADEM/Fluent.Db/README.md

 ...
 ...

-// We create a FluentDbEngine object.
+// We create a FluentDbFactory object.
 It's keep track of the IDbConnection to use IDbConnection dbConnection = new SqlConnection("Server=<YourServer>;Database=<YourDatabase>;User=<userId>;Password=<Password>");
-var fluentDb = new FluentDbEngine(dbConnection);
+var fluentDbFactory = new FluentDbFactory(dbConnection);

-// Use the FluentDbEngine to create a FluentDbCommand with DbObjectCommand (represent the command to be executed) var newEmp = new Employee()
+// Use the FluentDbFactory to create a FluentDbCommand with DbObjectCommand (represent the command to be executed) var newEmp = new Employee()
 {
     FirstName = "FirstName111",